Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Abstract

 \section{Abstract}

 We consider a dilute quantum gas of interacting spin-1/2 fermions in the thermodynamic limit.
-For a trial state that resolves the ground state energy up to the precision of the Huang--Yang formula, we rigorously derive its momentum distribution.
-Our result agrees with the formal perturbative argument of Belyakov (Sov.~Phys.~JETP 13: 850--851 (1961)).
+For a trial state that resolves the ground state energy to the precision of the Huang--Yang formula, we compute the expectation values of one-body observables on a mesoscopic scale.